-Adapted from 2 recipes: Paula Deen and Jo Cooks.
+Adapted from recipes by Paula Deen and Jo Cooks.

-This recipe can be prepared the night before if desired.
+*This recipe can be prepared the night before.

 - 1/4-ounce package yeast

 - 1/2 cup warm water

 - 1/4 cup sugar

 - 1/3 cup butter or shortening